veerrajukakarla434/vrk-core-java-programming/Part3_Threads_CoreJava_Interview_Questions.md

     }
 };
 ```
-* Note that with Callable, you don’t need to surround Thread.sleep() by a try/catch block, because unlike Runnable, a Callable can throw a checked exception.
+* Note that with Callable, you donâ€™t need to surround Thread.sleep() by a try/catch block, because unlike Runnable, a Callable can throw a checked exception.

 * You can also use a lambda expression with Callable like this -